Family of Angela Merkel: Maternal relations

-Herlind Kasner
+Herlind Jentzsch

 Herlind Kasner (née Jentzsch; born on 8 July 1928 in the Free City of Danzig, died 6 April 2019 in Templin) was the mother of Angela Merkel and a teacher of English and Latin.
 She continued to teach English at an adult education center in Templin into her 80s.

 Willi Jentzsch

-Willi Jentzsch (born 15 May 1886 in Bitterfeld-Wolfen, died 23 May 1936 in the Free City of Danzig) was the maternal grandfather of Angela Merkel.
+Willi Jentzsch (born 15 May 1886 in Wolfen, died 23 May 1936 in the Free City of Danzig) was the maternal grandfather of Angela Merkel.
 He was a teacher, school administrator and politician in the Free City of Danzig, and was elected as one of the eleven Senators of the Free City of Danzig on 27 October 1926, but resigned on 1 November 1927 to become rector of the renowned Gymnasium St. Johann in Fleischergasse.
 In March 1936, he became school director in Danzig, and thus head of all elementary schools in the city-state.